AbdulHamid-codes/AbdulHamid-codes/README.md

 - 👋 Hi, I’m @AbdulHamid-codes
-- 👀 I’m interested in problem solving, desktop, and web app development.
+- 👀 I’m interested in problem solving, software engineering, and development.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently looking for a job opportunity in the software industry as developer/engineer.
-- 💞️ I’m looking to collaborate on web/desktop development projects.
+- 💞️ I’m looking to collaborate on projects in web development(java script) and other development(c++).
-- 📫 I can be reached at conctact.hamid23@gmail.com
+- 📫 I can be reached at abdul.fast23@gmail.com
 - 💻 My portfolio https://abdulhamid-codes.github.io/My-portfolio/

 <!---